schoeberl/librelane/docs/source/getting_started/common/docker_installation/installation_linux.md

 ## Installing Dependencies

-For OpenLane you need a couple of tools installed:
+For LibreLane you need a couple of tools installed:

 * Docker version 25.0.5+
   * Docker post-installation steps for running without root.